 okay for the favourite child to be pampered and the others treated nonchalantly.
 But have you really thought of the consequences of favouritism in

-so much that the others notice.
+A father has 5 children and he cherishes one so much that the others notice.
 He treats her like an egg that could crack in a

 blink of an eye.